jackocnr/intl-tel-input/README.md

 **placeholderNumberType**
 Type: `String` Default: `"MOBILE"`
-Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L162) from the global enum `intlTelInputUtils.numberType` e.g. `"FIXED_LINE"` to set the number type to use for the placeholder.
+Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L162) from the enum `intlTelInput.utils.numberType` e.g. `"FIXED_LINE"` to set the number type to use for the placeholder.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--placeholdernumbertype) (using the React component).

 **showFlags**
 Type: `Boolean` Default: `true`